Help to quit smoking

 If you smoke, you should be offered help to quit (medication and support), not just advised to stop.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 60% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 60% of the time it should have happened.

 - I'd like help to quit smoking - what medication and support can you offer?